 The SHS also underestimates the number of people with a qualification of some sort, as the LFS covers all possible levels of qualifications.
 The LFS is the preferred source of estimates on employment, qualifications and training as it uses internationally agreed definitions and is used for international comparisons including OECD indicators.
-It should be noted that SHS estimates of 16-64 year olds adults historically were based on the traditional 16-64 year olds definition (males aged 16-64, females aged 16-59).
+It should be noted that SHS estimates of working-age adults historically were based on the traditional working-age definition (males aged 16-64, females aged 16-59).
 From 2011, these were replaced by estimates based on the population aged 16-64 to account for legislative changes in the state retirement age.
 Specifically the current female state pension age is changing dynamically to match the male state pension age.
-The Office for National Statistics (ONS) no longer publish rates using a 16-64 year olds definition, instead reports rates for all people aged 16 to 64.
+The Office for National Statistics (ONS) no longer publish rates using a working-age definition, instead reports rates for all people aged 16 to 64.